shvets/linux_provision/README.md

 * Provide execution script

-Library itself if written in ruby, but for launching its code you have to use **rake** or **thor** tool.
+Library itself if written in ruby, but for launching its code it's more convenient to use **rake** or **thor** tool.
 Here I provide thor script as an example:

 ```ruby
 # thor/linux_install.thor